cajuncoding/GraphQL.RepoDB/README.md

 execution (e.g. EntityFramework).

-In addition, for RepoDb specifically, a full implementation is provided along with additional RepoDb extension methods for efficient/easy Cursor Pagination and is built completely on top of the _GraphQL.PreProcessingExtensions_.
+In addition, for RepoDb specifically, a full implementation is provided along with additional RepoDb extension methods for efficient/easy Cursor Pagination and is built completely on top of the _graphql.PreProcessingExtensions_.

 ### [Buy me a Coffee ☕](https://www.buymeacoffee.com/cajuncoding)
 *I'm happy to share with the community, but if you find this useful (e.g for professional use), and are so inclinded,